North Carolina Coast Travel Guide

 Currituck Sound, North Carolina © M0M3NTUM

 Known as the Outer Banks, they've become popular tourist destinations in North Carolina and include the islands of Bodie, Roanoke, Hatteras, and Ocracoke.
-Located in the Cape Hatteras and Cape Lookout National Seashores, it contains with wildlife refuges, stretches of undeveloped beaches, tall dunes, and salt marshes that are home to a variety of birds.
+Located in the Cape Hatteras and Cape Lookout National Seashores, it contains wildlife refuges, stretches of undeveloped beaches, tall dunes, and salt marshes that are home to a variety of birds.

 Among the historic sites of interest is Roanoke Island, where the continent's earliest settlers, known as the Lost Colony, vanished inexplicably shortly after their landing in 1587; and the Wright Brothers Memorial at Kitty Hawk, which commemorates the world's first powered flight in 1903.